Ryanbahl9/PacketCartographer/README.md

 # PacketCartographer
-This is a personal project to build c++ application that will attempt to build a map of my home network by sniffing packets sent through it.
+This is a personal project and my attempt to build c++ application that will build a map of my home network by sniffing packets sent through it.